 “As this stark research highlights, perinatal mental health problems occur during the period from conception to the child’s second birthday.
 If untreated and unsupported, these mental health problems can continue to affect mothers, and their families for years afterwards.
 In the UK, one in five are affected by maternal

 “Councils have proved how critical they are in providing services during COVID-19, working closely with schools and other partners to provide support to children and young people, but have had to divert all their early intervention spending into more acute services due to overstretched budgets."

 "Suicide prevention is a public health priority for local government and every council has a suicide prevention plan in place.
 Councils are already working closely with schools, railway operators, businesses, hospitals and the police to prevent suicide and help those affected by it."

 To achieve true parity of care between mental and physical health, we need a root and branch overhaul of mental health services, which focuses on prevention and early intervention, particularly for children and young people.

-“There needs to be a re-focus in mental health policy away from medicalisation and mental ill health to prevention, early intervention and mental wellness."
+“The LGA has consistently called for a re-focus in mental health services away from medicalisation and treating mental ill health to early intervention and support for recovery through